 Did Niger, A Jewish Rebels Commander, Hide in Beit Loya?

-In his book The Wars of the Jews against the Romans, Flavius Josephus describes in detail various battles between the Jews, rebelling against the Roman Empire.
-Among other thing, he documents an attempt of the rebels, led by a person called Niger, to raid against Ascalon.
+In his book, The Wars of the Jews against the Romans, Flavius Josephus describes in detail various battles between the Jews, rebelling against the Roman Empire.
+Among others, he documents an attempt of the rebels, led by a person called Niger, to raid against Ascalon.
 Yet, Antonius, the Roman commander –

 “laid ambushes for them in the passages they were to go through, where they fell into snares unexpectedly, and where they were encompassed about with horsemen, before they could form themselves into a regular body for fighting, and were above eight thousands of them slain.
 So all the rest of them ran away, and with them Niger, who still did a great many bold exploits in his flight.
 However, they were driven along together by the enemy, who pressed hard upon them, into a certain strong tower belonging to a village called Bezedeh.
 However, Antonius and his party, that they might neither spend any considerable time about this tower, which was hard to be taken, nor suffer their commander, and the most courageous man of them all, to escape from them, they set the wall on fire.
 And as the tower was burning, the Romans went away rejoicing, as taking it for granted that Niger was destroyed.
 But he leaped out of the tower into a subterraneous cave, in the innermost part of it, and was preserved.
 And on the third day afterward he spake out of the ground to those that with great lamentation were searching for him, in order to give him a decent funeral; and when he was come out, he filled all the Jews with an unexpected joy, as though he were preserved by God’s providence to be their commander for the time to come.”